-The E-mail has proved to be the fastest and reliable communication medium of our time.
+E-mail has proved to be the fastest and reliable communication medium of our time.
 From businesses to individuals, we all rely on e-mails due to the convenience they offer.
 If you ever wondered how computers send these seemingly simple messages over the network, then follow us through this guide.
-At the heart of e-mail communication, there are mainly two software components, namely the mail server and mail client.
+There are mainly two software components at the heart of e-mail communication, namely the mail server and mail client.
 The mail server is responsible for transmitting e-mails from node to node on a network, typically the Internet.
-And the client allows users in retrieving these mails.
-In this guide, we’ll solely focus on Linux mail server.
-Check out our another guide to learn more about various Linux mail clients.
+And the client allows users to retrieve these emails.
+In this guide, we’ll solely focus on the Linux mail server.
+Check out another guide to learn more about various Linux mail clients.

 Like many other software departments, Linux offers some of the best Mail Transfer Agents(MTA)s.
-Our editors have gone through a massive selection of these tools and selected the 20 best Linux mail server for you.
+Our editors have gone through a massive selection of these tools and selected the 20 best Linux mail servers for you.
 These include both open source mail servers and proprietary ones.
-Stay with us to find out more about various Linux email server in details.
+Stay with us to find out more about various Linux email servers in detail.

 Features of Exim

 - Exim is arguably among the best mail transfer agents when it comes to customization and configuration abilities.

 - It features three different log mechanisms for preventing email spamming, namely the main log, panic log, and reject log.

 - Exim comes with pre-built support for a wide range of database management systems such as MySQL, PostgreSQL, SQLite, Oracle DB, and Redis.

 - The GNU GPL license featured by this Linux mail server allows admins to modify the software based on their requirements freely.

 Postfix is an immensely powerful open source mail server that can be used for routing and delivering e-mails.
 It offers a robust set of useful features, including junk mail control, database support, convenient log managements alongside many others.